Note: Clicking images on this page will open a larger image in a new tab.

 Before the 2015 western parks vacation, I purchased a Cotton Carrier Camera Vest which allows the user to securely carry a camera with a long lens hands free.
 Although I initially purchased it for use while horseback riding, it is useful whenever it’s inconvenient to carry a camera in your hands.
 It is particularly useful for carrying my camera with the Sigma f.2.8 70-200 mm zoom telephoto lens, which weighs in at 5 lbs.

 I keep a UV Haze filter mounted on each lens, primarily for scratch protection and to keep the lens surface clean.
-I have circular polarizing filters for my Canon lenses to reduce glare and a 5-stop neutral density filter for the Canon EF-S 17-55 mm f/2.8 lens to reduce the light admitted for long exposures.
+I have circular polarizing filters for my lenses to reduce glare, a 5-stop neutral density filter for the Canon EF-S 17-55mm f/2.8 lens and a 9-stop neutral density filter for the Sigma 24-105mm f/4 lens to reduce the light admitted for long exposures.